addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

     }

-Examine the Main Route Table
+Examine the main Route Table
 -------------------------------
 Use the following awscli command to view Main Route Table.